SamCasavant/GroundhogGame/readme.md

 ## Introduction

 A Rust/Bevy ECS game that uses autonomous agents to build out a small, deterministic open world.

+This is primarily divided into an [engine](engine) which manages game processes, and [source scripts](source) which define the initial world state.
+The engine has been further divided into a few pieces, but that is still a work in progress.
+Several files are duplicated as a result of that work.
+'Over-engineered' is an apt descriptor, but the scope of further updates should justify the initial overcomplexity.

 The python/ directory contains an earlier text-based attempt which runs too slowly to be useful and has some architectural issues.
-It is included for reference purposes in further development, as much of the logic has not been implemented in the new rust version.
+It is included for reference purposes for further development, as much of the logic has not been implemented in the rust version.

-This project is not currently in an operational state, as it was written shortly after Bevy was publicized and is not up-to-date with the latest versions of libraries.
+In its present state, this is a stress test of the pathing system.

+Immediate goals are optimization of the current system and reorganization of modules into a cleaner hierarchy.